chromium/chromium/docs/experiments/page-unload-beacon.md

 The following features are not yet supported in Chrome:

-- Crash recovery from disk upon next launching Chrome: not yet supported.
+- Crash recovery related behaviors and privacy requirements: not yet supported.
 Chrome currently doesn't store any PendingBeacon on disk.
 - Delete pending beacons for a site if a user clears site data: not supported yet, as crash recovery from disk is not yet supported.
-- Beacons are only sent over the same network that was active when the beacon was registered: not supported yet.
-- Post-unload beacons are not sent if background sync is disabled for a site: not supported yet.
 - Beacon requests are not yet observable in Chrome DevTools.

 The following features work differently than the one described in explainer:

+- Beacons must not leak navigation history to the network provider that it should not know: supported by forcing to send out all beacons on navigating away from a document.
 - The beacon destination URL should be modifiable: only `PendingGetBeacon` can update its URL via `setURL()` method.
 - Beacon Sending behavior: the Chrome implementation currently queues all